 In general, you can wear whatever you like in Mexico City as long as it is weather appropriate.
 The majority of CDMX locals are enthusiastic about welcoming visitors to their city and the least of their worries is what they’re wearing.

-Another thing that doesn’t change is how much the temperature can shift throughout the day.
+But regardless of the time of year, the temperature can shift drastically throughout the day.
 Mornings and evenings are typically chilly and it can get very hot mid-day.

 What to Wear in Mexico City’s Rainy Season (June-October)